 By the late nineteenth century, bathing, either in public baths or at home, was becoming more common in the middle classes.
 Late nineteenth century public bath houses came in a variety of forms.
 Along with the standard facilities offering a shower or a bath there were also Turkish baths, which involved a dry heat treatment, and Russian baths, which used steam.

 The basic procedure used in a Russian bath involved steaming, then massage and light flagellation, followed by a wash with warm or cold water, with a cold plunge to finish.
-Bathing was seen as a health practice and Russian baths were recommended for the treatment of a wide range of diseases ranging from asthma, constipation and joint pain, to smallpox and syphilis.
+Bathing was seen as a health practice and Russian baths were recommended for the treatment of a wide range of afflictions ranging from asthma, constipation and joint pain, to smallpox and syphilis.
 It was also said to have beneficial effects on the skin.

 We content ourselves with stating that the direct effect of the bath manifests itself in the skin and the mucous membranes of the respiratory organs; that it accelerates the circulation of the blood; reddens and softens the skin; produces a profuse perspiration during and after the bath; causes a slight and brief artificial fever, with increased activity of the skin and mucous membranes of the respiratory organs, by which the increased irritability of the arteries and the too great sensibility of the nerves are lessened.